 An annulment proceeding in Washington is legally referred to as a “Declaration Concerning Validity of Marriage.”
-During this proceeding, the court determines whether or not the marriage is invalid.
-Washington state law dictates the types of marriage that are permitted and the circumstances under which an annulment is granted.
+During this proceeding, the court determines whether the marriage is invalid.
+Washington state law dictates the types of marriage that are permitted and the circumstances under which annulment is granted.
 For example, a marriage between family members closer than second cousins is not permitted; this union would be considered invalid.
 In addition, a declaration of invalidity may be granted if a previous marriage or a state-registered domestic partnership (SRDP) remains valid.
 A previous marriage or SRDP remains valid until the death of the spouse (partner) or a dissolution of the marriage (partnership) is complete.

 State Registered Domestic Partnership (SRDP)

 In 2012, same-sex marriage became legal in Spokane.
 Unless a couple chose to legally dissolve their SRDP before June 30, 2014, the partnership was automatically converted to a marriage; however, there is one exception to this rule: If at least one of the spouses turned 62 years or older by June 30, 2014, the couple was permitted to retain their State Registered Domestic Partnership status.
 This exception was crafted for those seniors who would lose their social security and/or pension benefits upon marrying.

 Divorces and annulments are both used as a means to end a valid marriage.
 However, when an individual receives a declaration of invalidity, the court has ruled that the marriage was never valid and legally never happened.

 Any children who are born during a marriage that is later voided remain legitimate.
 These children have the right to support and inheritance from both parents.